ZachSatt/GitClassTest/README.md

 ### Purpose

-The purpose of this respository is to learn how to use git/GitHub
+The purpose of this respository is to learn how to use git/GitHub - Very cool!